- To increase the number of deer harvested and sampled for CWD management, additional bucks may be earned.

 - Valid for 2019-20 hunting season only.

-- Earned bucks must be harvested in Unit CWD.
+- Earned bucks may only be harvested in Unit CWD.

 To assist CWD management efforts, replacement bucks will encourage hunters to continue hunting and harvesting and be an added incentive for hunters to have their deer tested for CWD.